estkme-group/lpac/README.md

 In Linux, you need install `pcscd`, `pcsclite` and `libcurl`.

-APDU and HTTP interfaces of lpac has serval backends, you need specify `$APDU_INTERFACE` and `$HTTP_INTERFACE` environment variable to interface library path.
-If not specified, it will use `libapduinterface_pcsc` and `libhttpinterface_curl`.
+APDU and HTTP interfaces of lpac has serval backends, you need specify `$LPAC_APDU` and `$LPAC_HTTP` environment variable to interface library path.
+If not specified, it will use `pcsc` and `curl`.

 APDU Backends:

-- `libapduinterface_at`: use AT commands interface used by LTE module
+- `at`: use AT commands interface used by LTE module
-- `libapduinterface_pcsc`: use PC/SC Smart Card API
+- `pcsc`: use PC/SC Smart Card API
-- `libapduinterface_stdio`: use standard input/output
+- `stdio`: use standard input/output
 - GBinder-based backends for `libhybris` (Halium) distributions:
-  - `libapduinterface_gbinder_hidl`: use HIDL IRadio (SoC launched before Android 13)
+  - `gbinder_hidl`: use HIDL IRadio (SoC launched before Android 13)

-Using `libapduinterface_at` need access permission to serial port (normally `/dev/ttyUSBx`).
+Using `at` need access permission to serial port (normally `/dev/ttyUSBx`).
 On Arch Linux, you can add yourself to `uucp` group by `sudo usermod -aG uucp $USER`.
 On other distro, you may need add yourself into `dialout` group.

 HTTP Backends:

-- `libhttpinterface_curl`: use libcurl
+- `curl`: use libcurl
-- `libhttpinterface_stdio`: use standard input/ouput
+- `stdio`: use standard input/ouput

 ## CLI